jmettraux/aachen/src/zg00_glossary.md

 * **Monster**: TODO
 * **NPC**: See __Non-Player Character__
 * **Non-Player Character**: TODO
+* **Option**: An optional piece of rule, the referee decides if it is used at their table.
 * **PC**: See __Player Character__
 * **Player**: TODO
 * **Player Character**: TODO